About the college

 There is a college art gallery and thriving Art Fund.
 Termly soirees, visits to art exhibitions and theatre trips are organised by the MCR and a drama group and arts week is organised by the JCR.

 The college has a music society and a choir, with pianos available for practice at main college site and annexe.

 Facilities for students with disabilities

-In recent years Pembroke has made many improvements to the existing facilities in order to improve access for students with disabilities, including a lift to the dining hall for wheelchair users and a number of student rooms which have been specifically adapted.
+Pembroke welcomes students with disabilities.
+In recent years the college has made many improvements to the existing facilities in order to improve access for students with disabilities, including a lift to the dining hall for wheelchair users and a number of student rooms which have been specifically adapted.

 It is recommended that prospective students contact the college before making an application to discuss their specific needs.

 The Pembroke MCR is a vibrant and inclusive community organising a good mix of social activities throughout the year.
 Pembroke's graduates have their own set of rooms for relaxing, studying and socialising on the main college site including a bar, computer area, TV/DVD and kitchen facilities.

 Events include guest speaker nights, exchange dinners with other colleges and more informal activities such as countryside walks, film nights and performance nights.

 This college accepts graduate students for the following courses: